Niknaz-65/splunk-detections-dashboards/README.md

 ![Dashboard Preview](dashboard_preview.png)

 ## Overview
-SOC-focused Splunk detections and dashboards designed to monitor Windows authentication activity and privilege escalation signals.
+SOC-focused Splunk dashboards and detection queries designed to monitor Windows authentication activity and privilege escalation signals.
-The project analyzes Windows Security Event Logs to identify failed logon patterns and high-privilege logons for triage and investigation.
+The project analyzes Windows Security Event Logs (Event IDs 4625 and 4672) that were first baselined and validated in a separate authentication log analysis assessment, then operationalized in Splunk to identify failed logon patterns and high-privilege logons for SOC triage and investigation.

 ## Why This Project Matters to SOC Teams
 - Enables early detection of brute-force and credential misuse activity